Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 \subsubsection{Counter-Example to the Peres Conjecture}

 Relations between different notions of quantum correlations are studied in quantum information theory.
 These insights are important to understand the underlying resources of quantum correlations and their applicability in quantum protocols.
 In 1999, Asher Peres conjectured that the notion of Bell nonlocality and distillability is equivalent \cite{peres1999all}.
 Bell nonlocality, as witnessed by a violation of Bell's inequality, says that no local hidden-variable model can explain the correlations observed in an experiment.
 A state is called distillable if a maximally entangled Bell pair can be extracted from multiple copies.
 The conjecture was open for 15 years until a counter-example was discovered in 2014, first for a strong version of the conjecture \cite{moroder2014steering} and shortly after in its full form \cite{vertesi2014disproving}.
 These violations are based on the uncovering of a two-particle bound state (a state that cannot be distilled) which can be used for quantum steering and violation of Bell's inequality.
-The Moroder-Gittsovich-Huber-G\"uhne-Vertesi-Brunner (MGHG-VB) state can be written as a mixed state that is an incoherent superposition of four entangled two-qutrit states, \numbering{experimentcounter}
+The Moroder-Gittsovich-Huber-G\"uhne-Vertesi-Brunner (MGHG-VB) state can be written as a mixed state that is an incoherent superposition of four entangled two-qutrit states, \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/MixedStates/peres]{experimentcounter}

 with $\lambda=\left(\frac{3257}{6884},\frac{450}{1721},\frac{450}{1721},\frac{27}{6884}\right)$ and

 The graph that corresponds to this state is shown in Fig.~\ref{fig:PeresGraph}.
 It might be interesting to generate this state and show experimentally that the state can violate Bell's inequality and thereby demonstrate an experimental falsification of Peres's conjecture.